beling/book-pl/src/ch18-01-all-the-places-for-patterns.md

 ### Function Parameters

 Function parameters can also be patterns.
-The code in listing 18-6, which declares a function named `foo` that takes one parameter named `x` of type `i32`, should by now look familiar.
+The code in Listing 18-6, which declares a function named `foo` that takes one parameter named `x` of type `i32`, should by now look familiar.